renjing33/PEZy-Miner/README.md

 parser.add_argument('-seed', type=int, default=42, help='random seed')
 ```

 c.
-The 5 output files will be generated as `/code/prediction_results_test_ProtBERT_seedXXX.csv`.
+The 5 output files will be generated as `./code/prediction_results_test_ProtBERT_seedXXX.csv`.

 ## 3. Get your top list

-Once you obtained the output files, copy and paste them in the `/get top list/mlp/` or `/get top list/proto/` directory.
+Once you obtained the output files, copy and paste them in `./get top list/mlp/` or `./get top list/proto/`.

 Next, open the `result_analysis.ipynb` script, and go through the script to define your own variables, such as random seeds, classifier, top percentile, which are clearly marked in the beginning of every cell.

-After you run the .ipynb file, the top list will be generated as `result_analysis/toplist_XXX.csv`.
+After you run the .ipynb file, the top list will be generated as `./get top list/mlp/result_analysis/toplist_XXX.csv` or `./get top list/proto/result_analysis/toplist_XXX.csv`.